kkots/ggxrd_hitbox_overlay_2211/README.md

   5) The 'Combo Damage & Combo Stun' panel now displays the tension gained by you and the burst gained by your opponent during the last combo.
   6) There is a new setting in Settings - General Settings, called 'Starting Tension Pulse', ranging from -25000 to 25000, which lets you set the initial Tension Pulse upon stage reset in Training Mode.
   7) Fixed Combo Recipe panel registering I-No's dash twice.
+  - 2025 March 28: Version 6.21:
+  1) The Combo Recipe panel will now ignore jump or superjump installs selectively depending on the move that is being (super)jump installed.
+There is a new setting to not display super jump installs.
+Jump installs now won't be registered more than once during the same string of moves (unless it's a super jump install followed by a regular jump install).
+Jump installs now won't be registered for Bedman at all.
+  2) Fixed Jack-O 5H not displaying special cancels in the framebar or the Cancels panel.
+  3) Added a new display to the framebar tooltips: they now show the dust combo gatling cancel timer.
+While this timer is above zero, if any normal attack connects, all the non-followup non-super non-IK moves get added as gatlings.
+  4) Fixed an problem when delay cancels would not be displayed correctly for some moves if there're more than 30 cancels available from a move.